What to put in that hospital bag

 o TENS machine if you want to use one

-o Toiletries – remember toothbrush/toothpaste, shower gel, hair ties, dry shampoo if you use it, face wipes.
+o Toiletries – remember the basics - toothbrush/toothpaste, shower gel, hair ties, dry shampoo if you use it, face wipes.
+But why not treat yourself to some luxury travel sized ones and have something to pamper yourself with in that post-birth shower.
+You won’t regret it.

-o Comfy dark coloured knickers – a few pairs
+o Comfy dark coloured knickers – a few pairs.
+Really.

 o Swimwear if you think you might have a water birth